What Is Stress Incontinence?

 Bachelor of Medicine and Surgery MBChB - University of Birmingham, United Kingdom

-I am a final year medical student with a particular interest in clinical research and patient-reported outcomes.
-I have also volunteered and worked as part of several medical charities and widening participation initiatives, aiming to improve diversity and access to medical resources.
+Alyaa is a Foundation Doctor working in the UK with a particular interest in clinical research and patient-reported outcomes.
+She volunteers and works as part of several medical charities and widening participation initiatives, aiming to improve diversity and access to medical resources.

 Leave a Reply